googleapis/nodejs-vertexai/README.md

 The Vertex AI SDK for Node.js lets you use the Vertex AI Gemini API to build AI-powered features and applications.
 Both TypeScript and JavaScript are supported.
-For the sake of brevity, the sample code in this document is written in JavaScript.
+The sample code in this document is written in JavaScript.

 For detailed samples using the Vertex AI Node.js SDK, see the [samples repository](https://github.com/GoogleCloudPlatform/nodejs-docs-samples/tree/main/generative-ai/snippets)